StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Mobile.md

   - Ad topics: Off
   - Site-suggested ads: Off
   - Ad measurement: Off
-- Send a "Do Not Track" request: On
+- Send a "Do Not Track" request: Off
 - Preload pages: No preloading
 - Safe Browsing (Does not apply to Ungoogled Chromium) >
   - Standard Protection